csalinas-dev/thischristography/README.md

 2. Ensure you are on the `source` branch
 3. Install dependencies using `yarn`
 4. Run the development instance by `yarn start`
+5. Open a second terminal and run `yarn watch-css`

 ## Production
 To create a production build, run `yarn build`.
 To deploy the newly created production build, run `yarn deploy`.